dotnotation/Bat_Researchers_Log/bat_researchers_log/notes.md

         - if current_user edit button
         - button to all current_user bats to logged_in? users
             - if not logged_in? redirect to login
+        - maybe show all of this users bats?
         - get and post request
     - bats/index (All Bats)
         - ordered list of all bats